gummikana/ColdWar_CardGame/rules.md

 Peace
 -----

 The Peace cards can be used to increase the World Peace Counter.
-This is done by turning the card face up and paying the Flip Over cost by removing that number of workers from the card.
-The World Peace Counter is increased by the number of workers left on card up to the Max Number of Workers.
+This is done by turning the card face up and paying the Completion cost.
+The World Peace Counter is increased by the number of workers left on card up to the Worker Limit.
 The card is discarded and all the workers are moved back into the Worker Pool.

-Example: Ari's got a United Nations (1/5) face down on his Board.
-He's got 5 workers on it and he flips it up and pays the Flip Over cost (1) by removing one of the workers.
-Then he resolves the card, he's got 4 workers left on the card and thus increase the World Peace Counter by 4.
+Example: Ari has a United Nations (1/5) face down on his Board with 5 workers on it.
+He flips it up and pays the Completion cost (1) by removing one of the workers, leaving 4 workers on the card.
+Thus the World Peace Counter is increased by 4.
 He then discards the workers and card from the board.

 Victory
 -------

 Victory cards can be used to gain Victory Points.
-For every worker past the Flip Over cost up to the Max Number of Workers draw a Victory Point (the mini cards) but don't show the value (face of the card) to your opponent.
+When complete, turn face up and pay the completion cost.
+For all the remaining workers up to the Worker Limit draw a Victory Point (the mini cards) but don't show the value (face of the card) to your opponent.
 Discard the Victory card and return the workers to the Worker Pool.

-Example: It's Mikko's turn and he plays the Victory Monument (1/3) card from his hand face down on the table.
-He places the 2 new workers on it and flips it face up paying the Flip Over cost (1).
-1 worker remains on the card and Mikko gain's a Victory Point for it.
+Example: On Mikko's turn he plays the Victory Monument (1/3) card from his hand face down on the table.
+He places his 2 new workers on it, flips it face up, and pays the Completion cost (1) by removing one of the workers.
+Mikko gains a Victory Point for the remaining worker.
 He takes the top card of the Victory Point deck and places it among his victory points face down.
 He discards the worker and the Victory Monument card.

 Nuclear Weapons
 ---------------

-Nuclear Weapons cards are used to gain Nuclear Missiles which can be used to destroy your opponent's cards and Victory Points in the case of Nuclear War (see Nuclear War).
-This is done by turning the card face up and paying the Flip Over cost by removing that number of workers from the card.
-The card remains face up and all the rest of the workers up to Max Number of Workers are now Nuclear Missiles.
-If there are more workers than the Max Number of Workers, these workers are returned to the Worker Pool.
+Nuclear Weapons cards are used to acquire Nuclear Missiles which can be used to destroy your opponent's cards and Victory Points in the case of Nuclear War (see Nuclear War).
+This is done by turning the card face up and paying the Completion cost.
+The card remains face up and all the rest of the workers up to the Worker Limit are now Nuclear Missiles.
+If there are more workers than the Max Number of Workers, the extra workers are returned to the Worker Pool.

 Example: ---

 Covert Operation
 ----------------

-Covert Operation cards are used to perform Intelligence gathering, Counter intelligence and Sabotage.
-To do this turn the card face up and pay the Flip Over cost.
+Covert Operation cards are used to perform Intelligence gathering, Counter Intelligence and Sabotage.
+To do this turn the card face up and pay the Completion cost.
 Perform the action on the card and then discard the card.

 Counter Intelligence can be used when your opponent is performing a Spy Operation or Sabotage.
-Turn the card face up and pay the Flip Over cost and this counters the effect of that card.
+Turn the card face up and pay the Completion cost to counter the effect of that card.

 Production
 ----------

-Production cards can be used to speed up the process constructing projects.
-Turn the card face up and pay the Flip Over cost and perform the action on the card and then discard the card.
-Except in the case of Nuclear Power (which is in effect until it is discarded or nuked).
+Production cards can be used to speed up the process of constructing projects.
+Turn the card face up, pay the Completion cost, and perform the action on the card.
+Discard the card afterwards (except in the case of Nuclear Power, which is in effect until it is discarded or nuked).

 Nuclear War
 ===========

-After Nuclear War has been started there is no turning back.
-It's fought until the very last Nuclear Missile has been fired.
+If Nuclear War has been started there is no turning back.
+It is fought until the very last Nuclear Missile has been fired.
 After this both players count their Victory Points and the player with the highest score wins.

-Nuclear War may be declared at the beginning of the players turn.
+Nuclear War may be declared at the beginning of a turn.
 The player who declares Nuclear War says out loud that they're starting the Nuclear War.
-From now on none of the players (including the player who declared Nuclear War) can place any new Workers on the cards nor do they draw more cards nor can they place new cards on the board.
+From now on none of the players (including the player who declared Nuclear War) can place any new Workers on the cards nor do they draw more cards or place new cards on the board.

-- First player gets to flip 1 card over and deploy a nuke.
-Also player who declares Nuclear War has to deploy 1 nuke.
+On the first turn of Nuclear War, the player who declared war can complete one project and _must_ deploy a nuke.
 You can't start a Nuclear War if you don't have any Nuclear Missiles.

-On their turns the players can only do _one_ of the following:
+On subsequent turns a player can do only _one_ of the following:
-1. Complete a Project
+A. Complete one Project
-Or
+or
-2. Deploy a Nuclear Missile
+B. Deploy one Nuclear Missile

 1. Complete a Project
 ---------------------

-You can complete a project once it's got enough workers to pay for it's flipping up cost.
+You can complete a project once it has enough workers to pay its Completion cost.
 After that resolve the effects on the cards.
-See section blah blah  blah.
+See the Complete a Project section.

 2. Deploy a Nuclear Missile
 ---------------------------

-Take a Nuclear Missile (a worker on face up Nuclear Weapon card) and use it to either destroy a one of your opponent's face down cards or destroy one of your opponent's Victory Points.
+Take a Nuclear Missile (a worker on a face up Nuclear Weapon card) and use it to either destroy one of your opponent's face down cards or destroy one of your opponent's Victory Points.

-If you target a face down card, the owner of that card takes the card, turns it face up and discards it and it's workers.
-If the card can't be destroyed with a Nuke (e.g. Fallout Shelter) the cards is shown to all players and that Nuclear Missile was wasted.
+If you target a face down card, the owner of that card takes the card, turns it face up and discards it and its workers.
+If the card can't be destroyed with a Nuke (e.g. Fallout Shelter) the cards is turned face up and that Nuclear Missile has no effect.

-If you target your opponent's Victory Points, your opponent gets to choose which Victory Point he discards (usually he will want to discard the one with the lowest value).
+If you target your opponent's Victory Points, your opponent chooses which Victory Point is discarded (usually the one with the lowest value).

 World Peace
 ===========

-If the World Peace counter reaches 10, the game ends at the end of that player's turn when World Peace Counter reached 10.
-The game ended in World Peace and now both players add up their Victory Points.
+If the World Peace counter reaches 10, the game ends in World Peace at the end of the current turn.
+Both players then count their Victory Points and the player with the highest score wins the game.

-If the Nuclear War has been declarer the game cannot end in World Peace even if the World Peace counter reaches 10.
+If Nuclear War has been declared, the game cannot end in World Peace even if the World Peace counter reaches 10.

 End of the game
 ===============

-After the game has ended in either the World Peace or in the Nuclear War.
-The game is considered ended.
-Neither player can add any more cards nor can they play any.
-Both players take their Victory Points and add up th values.
+After the game has ended in either World Peace or Nuclear War, the game is over.
+Player count their Victory Points and the player with the highest score wins the game.

 At this point the Fallout Shelter is also scored.
-It is scored like a normal Victory card by turning face up by paying the Flip Over cost and the rest of the workers up to Max Number of Workers are converted into Victory Points.
-The players draw that many Victory Points and add those to their final score.
+It is scored like a normal Victory card by turning face up by paying the Flip Over cost and the rest of the workers up to the Worker Limit are converted into Victory Points.
+The player draws that many Victory Points and adds those to their final score.

 The player with the highest total wins the game.
 In case of a tie, the player with more workers left on the board wins the game.